Gamowy/Civ2025/README.md

 - Explore map and fight other players by recruiting units

 ## Installation
 To play this game you can download the latest release and install apk on your android device.
-Alternatively you clone this repository and open the project in Godot engine.
+Alternatively you clone this repository and open the project in godot engine.

-# Assets
+## Assets
 Assets used in this project with their authors can be found here: [Assets](https://github.com/Gamowy/Civ2025/blob/main/ASSETS.md)

 ## Screenshots